stackdump/factom-smartcontract-demo/README.md

 ```
 ./start.sh
 ```
-If walletd started sucessfully you should be able to see the control panel [http://127.0.0.1:8090](http://127.0.0.1:8090) in a browser.
+If factomd started sucessfully you should be able to see the control panel [http://127.0.0.1:8090](http://127.0.0.1:8090) in a browser.